 - Psychotic symptoms, for instance:

-- If you have been seeing or hearing things that don’t have an explainable source?
+- Have you been seeing or hearing things that don’t have an explainable source?

 - Do you often feel suspicious of people around you or have difficulty trusting others?

-- Have you ever felt that an individual, group, or organization, is going to harm you despite the absence of any concrete evidence?
+- Have you ever felt that an individual, group, or organization will harm you despite the absence of concrete evidence?

 - Cognitive disorders (like dementia)